-He also built homes in communities nearby, such as the John Cabot House in Beverly, Mass.
+McIntire also built homes in communities nearby, such as the John Cabot House in Beverly, Mass.

 McIntire completed Hamilton Hall in 1807, a social gathering place for Salem’s leading Federalist families.
 Considered one of his finest works, it is still in use today.

-He died intestate on Feb.
-6, 1811.
+He died suddenly and intestate on Feb.
+6, 1811, only 54 years old.

 This day Salem was deprived of one of the most ingenious men it had in it.
 Samuel McIntire, age 54, in Summer street…